1847 in England

 But three readings at various times in my life have left me as indifferent as my first exposure to it in high school.

-But the problem is that I find it all so (and here's the worst thing that can be said about any work o9f art) boring.
+But the problem is that I find it all so (and here's the worst thing that can be said about any work of art) boring.

 By now, those who love Wuthering Heights must be gasping.
 Boring?
 They have become entirely wrapped up in the emotional intensity of this novel and cannot understand how anyone could be left cold by it.

 But mine is not the kind of boredom that comes from nothing of significance happening.
-Rather the kind that arises from things happening—the same things happening, over and over.
+Rather the kind that arises from things happening—the same things happening—over and over.
 Yes, it's all very dense, tense and intense.
 But enough already.
 I really don't care enough about the characters to put up with their endless whinging, their continual longings and upheavals.
-I can't believe in them, and so I cannot participate in their emotional wringing, any more than I can stand to watch more than fifteen minutes of a soap opera on television.
+I can't believe in them, and so I cannot participate in their overwrought emoting, any more than I can stand to watch more than fifteen minutes of a soap opera.

-Emily Brontė, along with her sisters, was much influenced by Mary Shelley's Frankenstein and the Gothic strain is strong in Wuthering Heights, as in Charlotte Brontė's Jane Eyre.
 Wuthering Heights also shares with Shelley's book the creation of a unique (at the time) central figure who both repels and attracts.
-Heathcliff is repeatedly presented as a devil, a man of almost darkly inhuman drive and power.
-He's evil, no doubt, but we are drawn to him, fascinated by him.
+Heathcliff is repeatedly presented as a devil, a man of darkly inhuman drive and power.
+Evil, no doubt.
+But we are drawn to him, fascinated by him.

 At least that's the experience of those who fall in love with this book, for whom it is a great romance of dark passions.

 Sorry, I've never been able to buy into it.
 As I'm reading it I just wish someone would shoot Heathcliff and get it over with.